 A: Pepco recently had a series of billing errors for community solar credits in June and July.
 If you received the letter Pepco, it means that you were one of the affected customers.
 The debit letter explains that Pepco added too many community solar credits on your June and July billing statements.
 In other words, your Solar for All credits were front loaded during those two months, and Pepco will adjust your September bill to account for the extra credits.
 Overall, as a Solar for All participant, you should still expect to save up to $500 annually.

-Solar For All program
+Solar For All Program

-Q: What is the Solar for All program?
+Q: What is the Solar for All Program?

-A: The Solar for All program managed by the Department of Energy and Environment (DOEE) was established by the Renewable Portfolio Standard Expansion Amendment Act of 2016.
+A: The Solar for All Program managed by the Department of Energy and Environment (DOEE) was established by the Renewable Portfolio Standard Expansion Amendment Act of 2016.
 The intent of the Act is to expand the District’s solar capacity, increase the amount of solar generated within the District, and provide the benefits of locally-generated solar energy to low income households, small businesses, nonprofits, and seniors.
 Solar for All’s target is to provide the benefits of solar energy to 100,000 low-income households and reduce their electricity bills by 50% by 2032.

 Q. How do residents qualify for Solar for All?

 A: District residents can participate in Solar for All if their combined household income meets the required threshold.
-For details visit: www.doee.dc.gov/solarforall.
+For details visit: doee.dc.gov/solarforall.

 Q. How long does it take to own the Solar Panels?